 (using the file grouping tool during CITRUS setup)

 Note: Currently, custom keywords within the FCS file that don't appear within the file name or the sample name are not accessible for searching to assign groups.

-Compensation should be applied to fluorescent data as it would be for any other analysis of these data by selecting the appropriate compensation.
-Cytobank uses the experiment wide compensation to rule how compensation is applied to Gates, Illustrations, and Advanced analyses.
-For files uploaded by DROP or FCS files that have no internal compensation matrix, leave the default option (file-internal compensation) and no compensation will be applied.
+Compensation should be applied to fluorescent data before running CITRUS as it would be for any other analysis of these data, by selecting the appropriate compensation.
+The Cytobank platform uses the experiment-wide compensation to govern how compensation is applied to Gates, Illustrations and Advanced analyses.
+For files uploaded by DROP or FCS files that have no internal compensation matrix, you can leave the default option (file-internal compensation) and no compensation will be applied.

-For CITRUS run, the experiment-wide compensation will be used.
-If you wish to use another compensation, you will need to change the experiment wide compensation on the Compensation page.
-Please be mindful when you do that since the change of experiment wide compensation also affects your previously made gates and illustrations.
+For a CITRUS run, the experiment-wide compensation will be used.
+If you wish to use another compensation, you can change the experiment-wide compensation on the Compensation page.
+Please be mindful when you do that since the change of experiment-wide compensation also affects your previously made gates and illustrations.
 Please see How the experiment-wide compensation works in Cytobank for more information.